At This Camp, Children Of Opioid Addicts Learn To Cope And Laugh

 I hate you so f*****g bad.
 I wish you wasn't real.
 You hurt kids so bad.

 Soon, everyone is crying.
-But it's cathartic and later on the children say this was the best part of camp.
+But it's cathartic, and later on the children say this was the best part of camp.

-Camp director Wendy Berkshire and all the mentors hug and high five them as each child throws their letter into a fire pit.
-There are lots of "I love yous" and "You are so brave" and "I'm proud of yous" as the children run off to play.
+Berkshire, the camp director, and all the mentors hug and high-five them as each child throws their letter into a fire pit.
+A lot of people say "I love you" and "You are so brave" and "I'm proud of you" as the children run off to play.

-Ten-year-old D is the last one.
+D, 10, is the last one.
 He throws his letter in and looks up, his big blue eyes filled with tears and says softly, "I miss my mom."